ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### Git

-Git is a general purpose distributed revision control system.
+[Git](https://git-scm.com/) is a general purpose, open source distributed revision control system.
 Essentially, it's version control software (VCS) designed to let you manage your workflow and keep track of versions of documents.

  VCS systems calculate differences, or deltas, between documents.
 Comparing differences between versions means some exciting options appear at your fingertips, including: